 Wildlife and Nature in Nicaragua

-Finding singular types of birds and monkeys, as well as more species including manatee, tapir, jaguar, and cayman.
+You’ll find singular types of birds, monkeys, and more species, including manatee, tapir, jaguar, and cayman.
 See the colonial city of Granada, Solentiname, and Castillo (The Castle) as you discover the many angles of the particular landscape of Nicaragua.

 Masaya National Park